RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/reinforcement-learning/intro-to-policy-gradient-methods.md

 ---
 date: 2025-05-04
-title: Proximal Policy Optimization (PPO): Concepts, Theory, and Insights
+title: "Proximal Policy Optimization (PPO): Concepts, Theory, and Insights"
 ---

 Proximal Policy Optimization (PPO) is one of the most widely used algorithms in modern reinforcement learning.
 It combines the benefits of policy gradient methods with a set of improvements that make training more stable, sample-efficient, and easy to implement.
 PPO is used extensively in robotics, gaming, and simulated environments like MuJoCo and OpenAI Gym.
 This article explains PPO from the ground up: its motivation, theory, algorithmic structure, and practical considerations.